 ICANN org has experience in segregating funds.

-ICANN org has the experience and internal controls to maintain appropriate accounting practices as contemplated.
+ICANN org has the experience and internal controls to maintain appropriate financial accounting practices as contemplated, but would likely need to add new project-related accounting processes.

 ICANN org also has related practices, such as its procurement policy and disbursement policy, which introduce controls over proper procurement and budgetary commitments.